Scaling Up Bayesian Uncertainty Quantification for Inverse Problems using Deep Neural Networks

 In the sampling stage, we adopt AE with the same structure as in Figure \ref{fig:ae}, the latent dimension $d_L=417$ (degrees of freedom on submesh $21\times 21$), and the activation functions chosen as `elu'.
 Figure \ref{fig:adif_reconstruction} plots the original $u^\text{MAP}$ (left), the latent representation $u^\text{MAP}_r= \phi(u^\text{MAP})$ (middle) and the reconstruction $u^{\text{MAP}'}= \psi(u^\text{MAP}_r)$ (right).
-Again we see a `faithful' reconstruction of the original function (image) by AE even though the latent representation is not very intuitive.
+Again we can see a `faithful' reconstruction of the original function (image) by AE even though the latent representation is not very intuitive.

-We compare the performance of $\infty$-MCMC algorithms (pCN, $\infty$-MALA, $\infty$-HMC), their emulative versions and corresponding DREAM algorithms.
+We compare the performance of $\infty$-MCMC algorithms (pCN, $\infty$-MALA, $\infty$-HMC), their emulative versions, and the corresponding DREAMC algorithms.
 For each algorithm, we run $6000$ iterations and burn in the first $1000$.
 For HMC algorithms, we set $I=5$.
 We tune the step sizes for each algorithm so that they have similar acceptance rates around $60 \sim 70 \%$.
 Figure \ref{fig:adif_mcmc_mean} compares their posterior mean estimates and Figure \ref{fig:adif_mcmc_std} compares their estimates of posterior standard deviation.
 We can see that emulative MCMC algorithms generate similar results as the original MCMC methods.
-DREAM algorithms yield estimates close enough to those by the original MCMC.
-Although there are some deviations in the uncertainty estimates, the results by DREAM algorithms are significantly better than those by ensemble Kalman methods, which severely underestimate the posterior standard deviations (See Figure \ref{fig:adif_std500}).
+DREAMC algorithms yield estimates close enough to those by the original MCMC.
+Although there are some deviations in the uncertainty estimates, the results by DREAMC algorithms are significantly better than those by ensemble Kalman methods, which severely underestimate the posterior standard deviations (See Figure \ref{fig:adif_std500}).

 Table \ref{tab:adif} compares the sampling efficiency of various MCMC algorithms measured by minESS/s.
-Three most efficient sampling algorithms are all DREAM algorithms.
-DREAM $\infty$-HMC attains up to 30 times speed up compared to the benchmark pCN.
+Three most efficient sampling algorithms are all DREAMC algorithms.
+DREAMC $\infty$-HMC attains up to 30 times speed up compared to the benchmark pCN.
 Considering the complexity of this inverse problem with spatiotemporal observations, this is a significant achievement.
 Again, we exclude the training time of CNN and AE from the comparison since it is rather negligible compared with the overall sampling time.